RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/radar-camera-sensor-fusion.md

 title: 'Radar Camera Sensor Fusion'
 published: true
 ---
 Fusing data from multiple sensor is an integral part of the perception system of robots and especially Autonomous Vehicles.
 The fusion becomes specially useful when the data coming from the different sensors gives complementary information.
-In this tutorial we give an introduction to Radar Camera sensor fusion for tracking oncoming vehicles.
+In this tutorial we give an introduction to Radar-Camera sensor fusion for tracking oncoming vehicles.
 A camera is helpful in detection of vehicles in the short range, however recovering the 3D velocity of the vehicles solely based on vision is very challenging and inaccurate, especially for long-range detection.
 This is where the RADAR comes into play.
 RADAR is excellent for determining the speed of oncoming vehicles and operation in adverse weather and lighting conditions, whereas the camera provides rich visual features required for object classification.

-The position and velocity estimates are improved through the sensor fusion of RADAR and camera.
-We will first go through the details regarding the data obtained and the processing required for the individual sensors and then go through the sensor fusion and tracking the part.
+The position and velocity estimates are improved through the fusion of RADAR and camera data.
+We will first go through the details regarding the data obtained and the processing required for the individual sensors and then go through sensor fusion and tracking algorithm details.

 ## Camera
 This section will explain how you use the information from a camera to estimate the rough position of a object in the world.
 The method described below makes an assumption that ego vehicle or a robot with the camera mounted and the other objects that we would like to track are all on the same plane in the world.